a-maumau/notificator/README.md

 ```
 pip (or pip3) install requests
 ```
+Other kinds of libraries are the same.
+if you need, install it.
 Also you need to **prepare the `secret.py`** by yourself.
 see the `secret_sample.py` for example.